itsaryanchauhan/ThinkDSA/README.md

 ---

+> 🙋‍♂️ New here?
+Check out our [Contribution Guidelines](CONTRIBUTING.md) to get started!

 ## 🚀 What is ThinkDSA?

 **ThinkDSA** is a developer-first, minimalist web platform that empowers DSA learners to:

 - Organize problems by topic across different coding platforms (LeetCode, GFG, etc.)
-- Practice *pseudocode-first thinking* to break out of the copy-paste cycle
+- Practice _pseudocode-first thinking_ to break out of the copy-paste cycle
 - Get iterative, non-direct feedback using AI (Gemini API)
 - Track their journey with personalized topics and self-curated problem sets

-Rather than reinvent the wheel, ThinkDSA helps learners make sense of all the *existing* DSA platforms — with an added layer of *reflection* and *personal progress*.
+Rather than reinvent the wheel, ThinkDSA helps learners make sense of all the _existing_ DSA platforms — with an added layer of _reflection_ and _personal progress_.

 ---

 ## 🧩 Why Build This?

 There are hundreds of coding platforms, but:

 - Most learners feel overwhelmed by scattered resources.
 - People often forget what they’ve already done.
 - Copying answers becomes a crutch, not a learning tool.